Resonance production of keV sterile neutrinos in core-collapse supernovae and lepton number diffusion: Results

 -- much longer than the lifetime of the Universe when $\theta^2 \sim 10^{-11}$.
 And indeed such particles represent a viable dark matter candidate (as suggested in \cite{Dodelson:1993je,Shi:1998km,Dolgov:2000ew,Abazajian:2001nj,Asaka:2006nq}, see~\cite{Boyarsky:2018tvu} for a review).

 We compute the energy output for a sterile neutrino with mass $m_s= 7.1$~keV and mixing angle $\sin^2{2\theta_x} = (2-20) \times 10^{-11}$.
 Decay of such a sterile neutrino dark matter would produce an X-ray line, consistent with the observations of~\cite{Bulbul:2014sua,Boyarsky:2014jta} and many subsequent works, see~\cite{Boyarsky:2018tvu} for details.
-In this case the energy output would be $E_s \gtrsim 3\times \Enux^\1$, depending on the SN model assumed.
+In this case, the energy output would be $E_s \eqsim 1.5\cdot 10^{53}$ erg.

-The grey shaded region in Fig.~\ref{EmittedEnergiesFullDiffusion} shows the parameter space of the \emph{Neutrino Minimal Standard Model} ($\nu$MSM)~\cite{Asaka:2005pn,Asaka:2005an}, see~\cite{Boyarsky:2009ix} for review where sterile neutrinos would have correct dark matter abundance (parts of this parameter space are excluded by X-ray and structure formation constraints, see~\cite{Boyarsky:2018tvu} for review.
+The grey shaded region in Fig.~\ref{fig:EmittedEnergiesFullDiffusion} shows the parameter space of the \emph{Neutrino Minimal Standard Model} ($\nu$MSM)~\cite{Asaka:2005pn,Asaka:2005an}, see~\cite{Boyarsky:2009ix} for review where sterile neutrinos would have correct dark matter abundance (parts of this parameter space are excluded by X-ray and structure formation constraints, see~\cite{Boyarsky:2018tvu} for review.
 The upper boundary corresponds to the parameters of the non-resonant dark matter production~\cite{Dodelson:1993je,Abazajian:2001nj,Asaka:2006nq}, while in the rest of the region the correct dark matter abundance can be obtained in the presence of primordial lepton asymmetry~\cite{Shi:1998km,Abazajian:2001nj,Shaposhnikov:2008pf}.
 The maximal value of lepton asymmetry required to produce the correct dark matter abundance depends on the ratio of the mixing angles and differs, for example, in the model where $\theta_e = \theta_\mu = \theta_\tau$ as opposed to that with only $\theta_\tau \neq 0$~\cite{Shaposhnikov:2008pf,Ghiglieri:2015jua}.
 We conservatively chose to plot the lower bound corresponding to the maximal value of the lepton asymmetry attainable in the $\nu$MSM~[\citenum{Shaposhnikov:2008pf},\,\citenum{Boyarsky:2009ix}].